|Location||Macau, Convent of Santa Clara|

 “We see as first behind the grate the nun as in the chapel dressed in her splendid dress of white Lace trimmed with pink satin, over [a] white Satin underdress, diamond necklace, headdress of diamonds, fingers covered with diamond rings, and a white veil thrown over her head.
 She casts all these aside, renounces to the world and all its vanities.
 Has her hair cut off.
 Comes again to the grate.
 The padre chants again, the organ plays and much singing, being all in Latin no one could understand what was said.”
 (Harriett Low, Diary, 10 July 1831. )

-The convent of the ‘Poor Clares’ had been founded in 1633 by Spanish nuns from the Philippines, and was adjacent to the Franciscan monastery (see the daguerreotype, taken in 1844 by Jules Itier and one of the earlier photographic images of China.)
+The convent of the ‘Poor Clares’ had been founded in 1633 by Spanish nuns from the Philippines, apparently combined with the adjacent to the Franciscan monastery (see the daguerreotype, taken in 1844 by Jules Itier and one of the earlier photographic images of China, and the two images below.)
 The Project surmises that this was a Philippine organ of the seventeenth or eighteenth century which had, somehow, survived into the third decade of the nineteenth century.

 The convent (and the organ) have long since disappeared, remembered today only by the Rua de Santa Clara.